ACFBentveld/Parser/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/acfbentveld/parser.svg?style=flat-square)](https://packagist.org/packages/acfbentveld/Parser)

-This is where your description should go.
-Try and limit it to a paragraph or two, and maybe throw in a mention of what PSRs you support to avoid any confusion with users and contributors.
+A package to replace words in a text with values from a array.
+Also supports aliases and excluded properties.

 ## Installation